 What Courses Can Be Certified?

 Courses taken at any regionally accredited college or university may be certified by GWC.
 GWC students who complete all their general education courses at GWC can have those courses certified.
 Coursework from another California community college will be applied to the subject area in which it is listed by the institution where the work was completed.
-Also, only those courses can be certified which were on the college’s approved IGETC list at the time they were taken by the student.
-Students in the Coast Community College District who take courses at Golden West, Orange Coast and/or Coastline must ensure that the courses are in the areas in which they need to meet general education requirements.
-The General Education patterns from all three district colleges are different.
+Also, courses can only be certified if they were on the college’s approved IGETC list at the time they were taken by the student.
+Students in the Coast Community College District who take courses at Golden West, Orange Coast and/or Coastline must ensure that the courses are in the areas in which they need to meet general education requirements and the course approvals for the IGETC pattern are approved for a single college, and a course with the same number may have different approvals at the three district colleges.
 Coursework from all other fully accredited colleges and universities will be placed in the area in which the subject is listed in the GWC pattern.
 Coursework completed at colleges and universities outside the U.S.A. (non-regionally accredited) are not acceptable except for certification of competence in a language other than English.

 How Do I Get My Courses Certified?